geopandas/pyogrio/docs/source/install.md

 source distribution because the available wheels are not compatible with your platform.

-Note that the GDAL version included in the wheels is not always the latest version.
-Use {attr}`pyogrio.__gdal_version_string__` to get the GDAL version included.
+Note that the GDAL version included in the binary wheels is not always the latest version and is likely to be a different version than the system GDAL.
+Please use {attr}`pyogrio.__gdal_version_string__` to get the GDAL version being used by pyogrio.
-The wheels also include only the core GDAL drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc).
-You can use {func}`pyogrio.list_drivers()` to list the included drivers.
+The wheels include the most common GDAL vector drivers (GeoJSON, ESRI Shapefile, GPKG, FGB, OpenFileGDB, etc), but not all drivers.
+Use {func}`pyogrio.list_drivers()` to list the drivers available in pyogrio.

 If you need drivers that are not included, or if you need `pyogrio` to use a newer version of GDAL, it is recommended to use conda-forge to install pyogrio as